 Nature of the Business-AtriCure, Inc. was incorporated in the State of Delaware on October 31, 2000.
 The "Company" or "AtriCure" consists of AtriCure, Inc. and its wholly-owned subsidiaries.
-The Company is an innovator in surgical treatments for atrial fibrillation (Afib) and left atrial appendage management (LAAM).
+The Company is a leading atrial fibrillation (Afib) solutions partner providing innovative products, professional education and support for clinical science to reduce the economic and social burden of atrial fibrillation.
 The Company sells its products to medical centers globally through a direct sales force and distributors.